The World Affairs Council of Austin offers a Global Scholar Diploma program for qualifying high school students.

 International Moot Courts- Cases from Canada, Australia, South Africa, and India.

 Food For Thought- Monthly themed conferences on food and international cultures.

 Model Diplomacy- Today’s global problems discussed by future leaders of the world.

-For example, students at Del Valle High School work on high level international educational projects– Community Matters, International Moot Court, The Big Debate, Academic WorldQuest, and international educational conferences with schools in more than 80 countries around the world.
+For example, students at Del Valle High School work on high level international educational projects– Community Matters, International Moot Court, The Big Debate, Academic WorldQuest, and international educational conferences with over 1,000 schools in more than 94 countries around the world.

 Students completing the program obtain certification in global affairs from the World Affairs Council of Austin.
 Certification requirements include:

-High schools participating in the Global Scholars program have access to visiting professionals, diplomats, authors, and politicians.
+High schools participating in the Global Scholar program have access to visiting professionals, diplomats, authors, and politicians.
 Guest speakers address large groups of students at no cost.